OPEN-NEXT/wp2.2_dev/README.md

     <iframe src="[url]">
     ```
     where `[url]` is the publicly accessible URL at which the dashboard is hosted.

-## Current results

-The `main` branch of this repository reflects the status of development at month 18 of the OPENNEXT project.
-At this time, we have achieved for the dashboard:

-1. Underlying algorithms to fetch project metadata (such as participant list, commit history, ticket activity) from their respective version control repository hosted on GitHub or Wikifactory.
-2. A minimum viable online dashboard that demonstrates interactive visualisations of the underlying data.

-The following sections describe in more detail on the design process and how the current state of this dashboard will facilitate future work.
 ## Design notes

 The essential sequence of operation for `osmine` and `osdash` has been described in the [Usage](#usage) section above.
 The following flowchart depicts that sequence: